SillyFreak/typst-scrutinize/docs/man-style.typ

 /// Takes given code and both shows it and previews the result of its evaluation.
 ///
 /// The code is by default shown in the language mode `lang: typc` (typst code)
 /// if no language has been specified.
-Code in typst markup lanugage (`lang: typ`)
+Code in typst markup language (`lang: typ`)
 /// is automatically evaluated in markup mode.
 ///
 /// - code (raw): Raw object holding the example code.